flutter/website/src/docs/deployment/ios.md

   * `Display Name:` the name of the app to be displayed on the home screen and elsewhere.
-  * `Bundle Identifier:` the App ID you registered on iTunes Connect.
+  * `Bundle Identifier:` the App ID you registered on App Store Connect.

 In the Signing section: